 Add an Image Element on the right of the Table Cell / List Tile, renaming it “Arrow Image”.
 In Properties, click Choose for the Image setting, and upload the arrow image:

 Click the image and open Properties.
 Choose an aspect scale setting for the image.
-Resize the Element in Constraints, making it smaller and positioned in the center of the Cell / Tile vertically, near the right-hand edge.
+Resize the Element, making it smaller and positioned in the center of the Cell / Tile vertically, near the right-hand edge.

 The Table / List will not be visible initially, so select it (on the Canvas or in the Element Tree on the right) and in Properties, check Hidden.